philipgreat/lighting-match-engine-core/README.md

 This is not subject to do everyting, the secrets of fast and reliable is KISS(simple and stupid)

+What is IN scope

+* A SIMPLE, ROBUST system handling large orderbook process need many external tools to work with

 External systems you may need and NOT in scope

 * Product Management System to define what can be trade to present to end user and control the changes within an organzation and maps asset id as a valid long type, less than 65535